 Keyera's long-term debt structure consists of a number of senior unsecured notes, medium-term notes and subordinated hybrid notes.
 On March 28, 2022, Keyera issued \$400 million of senior unsecured medium-term notes in the Canadian public debt market.
 The notes bear interest at 5.022% per annum which is payable semi-annually and mature on March 28, 2032.
-A portion of the proceeds from the note offering were used to repay indebtedness under Keyera's credit facility.
-The remaining proceeds will be used to fund capital projects, including Keyera's ownership in KAPS, repay debt maturing in 2022 and for other general corporate purposes.
+A portion of the proceeds from the note offering were used to repay indebtedness under Keyera's Credit Facility, to fund capital projects, including Keyera's ownership in KAPS, and for other general corporate purposes.
+The remainder will be used to repay debt maturing during the fourth quarter of 2022.